 Getting around Port Louis

 Attractions in the city are all reachable on foot from the light rail station at the waterfront.
-Entering the city via public transport is your best bet, as driving in the city centre is a nightmare.
+Entering the city via public transport is the best option, as driving in the city centre is a nightmare.

 Grand Baie

 The most popular area in Mauritius, with resorts and beaches galore.
-This is where package tourists spend their time, visiting one of the many shops, cafes, restaurants and markets that line the streets.
-We found that Grand Baie offers more, if you are prepared to venture out of the busy town centre.
+This is where package tourists spend their time, visiting the many shops, cafes, restaurants, and markets that line the streets.
+We found that Grand Baie offers more if you are prepared to venture out of the busy town centre.
 Botanical gardens, old estates and traditional markets are all in close proximity.

 Getting to Grand Baie

-Grand Baie has the best transport connections in the country.
+Grand Baie has the best transport connections on the island.
 It is possible to travel from the airport directly to Grand Baie in around an hour.
-Port Louis is a short drive down the highway, and Black River can be reached easily in an hour and a half.
+Port Louis is a short drive down the highway, and Black River can be reached in about an hour and a half.
 The area is easily reached from anywhere on the island by car.

 Where to stay in Grand Baie

-The area is full of resorts, guesthouses and Airbnb’s.
+The area is full of resorts, guesthouses and Airbnbs.
 The downtown area is obviously very convenient, with things becoming much quieter away from the centre.
-We found a great Airbnb in Petit Raffary, full of gardens and birds, and yet only a few minute’s drive from town.
-The small village of Trou-aux-Biches is another place to consider staying.
-It also gets busy.
+We found a great Airbnb in Petit Raffary, full of gardens and birds, yet only a few minutes’ drive from town.
+The small village of Trou-aux-Biches is another place to consider staying; it can also get busy.

 Where to eat and drink in Grand Baie

 Grand Baie has the best variety of eating options on the island.
-Places get full quickly over the lunch and dinner period, so make a plan.
+Places get full quickly over the lunch and dinner, so make a plan.
 We found that eating a little earlier solved this problem.
-We often had the table with the best view, quick service and even the staff had time for a chat.
-Some places even offer a discount to eat during off-peak times.
+We often had the table with the best view, quick service, and even the staff had time for a chat.
+Some places even offer a discount for eating during off-peak times.

-• Don’t miss Island Bay Healthy Food (our favourite place to visit, with smoothie bowls and fresh salads, served in a small garden setting)
+- Don’t miss Island Bay Healthy Food (our favourite place, with smoothie bowls and fresh salads served in a small garden setting)

-• Check out Blue Lagoon Cafe (our number one area for people watching while enjoying one of the tasty dishes)
+- Check out Blue Lagoon Cafe (our number one spot for people watching while enjoying one of their tasty dishes)

 Things to see and do in Grand Baie

 Pamplemousses Botanical Gardens are one of the best we’ve ever visited.
 The giant waterlilies are impressive.
-The oldest gardens in the Southern Hemisphere, spending a couple of hours wandering around here is mesmerising.
+As the oldest gardens in the Southern Hemisphere, spending a couple of hours wandering around here is mesmerising.
 Sprawling over ninety acres, the gardens are perfect for a picnic lunch.
-Only twenty minutes from Grand Baie, things get crowded very quickly.
-Come early to have the best experience.
+Only twenty minutes from Grand Baie, the gardens can get crowded very quickly, so come early to have the best experience.

 Goodlands Market was one of our favourite spots to immerse ourselves in local life.
-The largest markets in Mauritius, with friendly locals and an amazing selection of fruit and vegetables.
+It is the largest market in Mauritius, with friendly locals and an amazing selection of fruit and vegetables.
 Negotiating the price is part of the fun.

-Notre Dame Auxilliatrice would be one of the most photographed buildings on the island, for good reason.
+Notre Dame Auxilliatrice is one of the most photographed buildings on the island, for good reason.
 It’s an easy bike ride from town, with some eating and drinking options along the way.

 Chateau Labourdonnais was once one of the islands biggest sugar plantations.
-Now a museum, there’s gardens to explore, and rum tasting.
+Now a museum, it has gardens to explore and offers a decent rum tasting.

 Getting around Grand Baie

-Rental car is the most practical way to explore this area.
-Ravi car rental is a reliable local company.
-Grand Baie itself is easily covered on foot, or pushbike, which most accommodations provide for guests to use.
-Taxis are ready and waiting at all hours.
-Tour companies around town also offer trips to the main attractions.
+A rental car is the most practical way to explore this area.
+Ravi Car Rental is a reliable local company.
+Grand Baie itself is easily covered on foot or by pushbike, which most accommodations provide for guests.
+Taxis are available at all hours, and tour companies also offer trips to the main attractions.

 Getting to Mauritius

-Mauritius has great connections with Europe, Asia, Middle East, Africa and even a flight from Perth, Australia.
-Sir Seewoosagur Ramgoolam International Airport is new and modern, with the usual duty free and eating options.
+Mauritius has great flight connections with Europe, Asia, the Middle East, Africa, and even Perth, Australia.
+Sir Seewoosagur Ramgoolam International Airport is new and modern, with the usual duty-free shops and eating options.
 We flew in from Johannesburg, a four-hour flight.

 Useful things to know before visiting Mauritius